muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

 To put the second number into perspective, the number of Planck volumes (cubic Planck lengths) in the observable universe is around $4.65 \times 10^{185}$.

-Let us see where larger values of $x$ and $y$ will take us.
+Let us see where bigger input values will take us!
 We are now done with our exercise and entering the territory of really large numbers...

 ## Knuth's up-arrows
 Consider $A(3, n)$.
 We can derive a mathematical definition in the same way as we previously did.